Lorenagubaira/exercise-family-tree-static-api/README.md

 Based on the technologies/strategies we've learn build a static API that handles a family tree.
 You're free to use your own family information, you can use fake data too.

+## 🌱  How to start this project

+Do not clone this repository.

+1. The first step to start coding is cloning the [python boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello) on your local computer or gitpod.

+a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello).
+b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/flask-rest-hello`.

+💡 Important: Remember to create a new repository, update the remote, and upload the code to your new repository.

 ## 📝 Instructions

 Your API must have, at least, 7 members spread throughout 3 generations: